9 Best Short Treks in Nepal for Beginners

 Ghandruk Circuit Trek Overview

-Right after crossing the Modi river, you will follow the Bhurungdi river valley, where you can see beautiful waterfalls, rice fields, and more attractions throughout the day.
+Right after crossing the Modi River, you will follow the Bhurungdi River Valley, where you can see beautiful waterfalls, rice fields, and more attractions throughout the day.
 You will walk on the flat trail mostly today.

 Ghorepani Ghandruk Circuit Trek Itinerary

-Day 01: Drive to Nayapul and trek to Tikhedhyunga (1,540m) 4 hrs
+Day 01: Drive to Nayapul and trek to Tikhedhyunga (1,540m).
+4 hrs

 Day 02: Trek from Tikhedhunga to Ghorepani (2,850m) 6-7 hrs

-Day 03: Hike Poon Hill (3,210m) for 1 hrs, and trek to Tadapani (2,630m) 5hrs
+Day 03: Hike Poon Hill (3,210m) for 1 hour and trek to Tadapani (2,630m).
+5hrs

-Day 04: Trek from Tadapani to Ghandruk (2,012m) 3 hrs
+Day 4: Trek from Tadapani to Ghandruk (2,012m) 3 hrs

-Day 05: Trek from Ghandruk to Nayapul – 5 hrs, and drive to Pokhara
+Day 05: Trek from Ghandruk to Nayapul (5 hours) and drive to Pokhara

 Mardi Himal Trekking

-Mardi high camp
+Fishtail from Mardi high camp

-Duration: 5-7 Days
+• Duration: 5-7 Days

-Highest Elevation: 4,500m
+• Highest Elevation: 4,500m

-Best time to visit: September to November and March to May
+• Best time to visit: September to November and March to May

 Mardi Himal Highlights

-• An open view of the high snow-capped mountains
+• An open view of the high, snow-capped mountains

 • Experiencing a rural lifestyle, tradition, and culture

-• Blooming rhododendron in spring
+• Blooming rhododendrons in spring

 • Wildlife and vegetation